Pre-College Programs: Safety and Security

 There are 140 emergency phones, also known as "blue light phones," on buildings or in green areas on campus and 58 in elevators.
 All residence halls and classroom buildings have a blue-light phone at each entrance.
 Students can call anywhere on campus, or be connected to the Department of Public Safety for assistance or emergencies.

 Pre-college students enrolled in the Pre-College Program have a residence hall curfew.
-Students are expected to return to their residence hall and check in with their Residential Advisor by 11pm Sunday - Saturday and remain on their floor unit until 6:00am.
+Students are expected to return to their residence hall and check in with their Residential Advisor by 11:00pm Sunday through Saturday and remain on their floor unit until 6:00am.
 Students may not leave their residence hall after curfew.

 In the event that a student is absent from the residence hall or floor as prescribed, the student’s parents/guardian, then the Department of Public Safety will be informed.
 Repeated and/or serious violations of the curfew could result in dismissal from the program.
 Adhering to the curfew policy is the student’s responsibility.
 While residential staff will take reasonable measures to ensure that students adhere to the curfew, once a student has been verified as being within the residence halls at the designated time, it cannot be guaranteed that the student will not subsequently choose to leave the residence hall area.